xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Test Case</summary>**
-Consists of multiple test results once being executed.
+Consists of multiple test results once a test is executed.

 In Katalon TestOps, you can see detailed information of test cases to see if your software is free of bugs and whether it is working as expected.
-You can link test cases to Jira Requirements to ensure a good test coverage.
+You can link test cases to Jira Requirements to ensure good test coverage.
 A test case can be linked to one or more Requirements.
 </details>

 **<details><summary>Test Environment</summary>**
-Represents a place where a test run could be executed in command line interface.
+Represents a place where a test run could be executed with the command line interface.

 In Katalon TestOps, you can use your local machine as a test environment.
 This test environment must be controlled by an agent.
 </details>

 **<details><summary>Test Execution</summary>**
-The results of test cases executed with TestOps scheduler.
+The results of test cases executed by TestOps scheduler.

 > Notes:
 >